mozvip/dynamo/README.md

 * Database configuration

-Dynamo uses an h2 database.
-It is automatically created (with liquibase) on the first run, in the current folder.
-The file that contains the database is dynamo.mv.db.
+Dynamo uses 2 embbded h2 databases : one for the application data and one as a simple http cache.
+Both are automatically created (with liquibase) on the first run, in the current folder.

+The file that contains the application database is dynamo.mv.db.